What to Do When Your Wedding Guests Don’t RSVP

 Whether you’re using digital RSVPs or the traditional paper alternative, a consistent theme of the event planning process is the agonizing wait for those last few missing RSVPs.
 While no one wants to be hassled about an event that’s most likely far off in the future of someone’s work and social calendar, we also know nothing is more annoying than being pestered by your caterer, banquet hall, DJ etc., about how many guests to expect – especially when you’d rather just be getting excited for the occasion.
+It always help if you have an idea of what to expect in terms of the average wedding RSVP timeline so that you know how much time to allow for your guests to RSVP.

 So what’s the right way and wrong way to go about reminding your absent-minded wedding guests to RSVP (be they aged relatives who are unused to the new-fangled online RSVP trend, your Uncle Vern who’s still stuck in the 60s, or your free-spirited college buddy who has always had trouble with the confines of space and time)?
 While we would encourage you to restrain yourself when first reminding those guests that you’d love to know if you should plan to see them, there are a few polite and time-tested methods to employ when trying to wrangle in those outstanding RSVPs.
 Here are a few simple steps that will get you the missing RSVP info you need to know while allowing you to still enjoy the company of said absent-minded friends and family on your wedding day: